 The piezoelectric transducer mounted on the bottom of the LeoStick is connected to digital I/O pin D11, which you can use to generate different tones.

-Warning: At the moment, do not use the "tone()" function with the Piezo speaker!
-Remember we said that software support for the Leonardo is still beta-quality?
-Currently the timer used for pulse-width modulation on D11 causes the board to lock up, and the only way to recover is to upload a new sketch during the first few seconds or so after resetting the board when the bootloader is active.
+Warning: On a LeoStick V1, do not use the "tone()" function with the Piezo speaker!
+V1 is based on the Leonardo beta firmware, where tone() was non-functional.
+The timer used for pulse-width modulation on D11 causes the board to lock up, and the only way to recover is to upload a new sketch during the first few seconds or so after resetting the board when the bootloader is active.
+You can update the V1 bootloader to V2 to get around this problem, or generate tones on a V1 by using variable delays in a loop.

 LeoStick Discussion Forum